-- A new Phase 3 of this proceeding is established to address two • matters.
-First, Phase 3 will provide a venue for the Consumer Protection and Safety Division to develop and submit a plan to collect data on power-line fires, analyze the data, and use this information tofor collecting data from electric IOUs and using such data to (i) identify and assess systemic fire-safety risks associated with overhead power-line facilities and aerial CIP facilities in close proximity to power lines, and (ii) formulate cost-effective measures to reduce the number of fires ignited by power linessystemic fire-safety risks.
-Second, Phase 3 will develop and adopt fire-threat maps.
-This will include consideration of fire-threat maps developed by the CIP Coalition (the Reax Map), San Diego Gas & Electric Company (SDG&E), and other parties.
-The California Department of Forestry and Fire Protection (Cal Fire)-and, Lawrence Livermore National Laboratory, and parties to this proceeding are invited to participate in Phase 3. - Until permanent fire-threat maps are adopted in Phase 3, the electric utilities and CIPs shall use, on an interim basis, the Reax Map, the SDG&E Map, and Cal Fire's Fire Resource Assessment Program Fire Threat Map to implement the fire-prevention measures adopted in this proceeding.
+- A new Phase 3 of this proceeding is established to consider, • develop, and adopt regulations regarding the following matters: (1) Revising Section IV of GO 95 to reflect modern materials and practices, with the goal of improving fire safety.
+(2) Revising Section IV of GO 95 to incorporate a new High Fire-Threat District and new standards for the design and construction of electric utility and CIP structures located in the new District.
+(3) Developing a plan for the Consumer Protection and Safety Division to collect data from electric IOUs regarding power-line fires and using this data to (a) identify and assess systemic fire-safety risks associated with overhead power-line facilities and aerial CIP facilities in close proximity to power lines, and (b) formulate cost-effective measures to reduce systemic firesafety risks.
+(4) Developing fire-threat maps.
+This last matter will include consideration of fire-threat maps developed by the CIP Coalition (the Reax Map), San Diego Gas & Electric Company (SDG&E), and other parties.
+The California Department of Forestry and Fire Protection (Cal Fire), Lawrence Livermore National Laboratory, and the parties to this proceeding are invited to participate in Phase 3.
+The final scope and schedule for Phase 3 will be set forth in the Assigned Commissioner's scoping memo for Phase 3. - Until permanent fire-threat maps are adopted in Phase 3, the electric utilities and CIPs shall use, on an interim basis, the Reax Map, the SDG&E Map, and Cal Fire's Fire Resource

+Assessment Program Fire Threat Map to implement the fire-prevention measures adopted in this proceeding.